cython/cython/docs/special_methods.rst

 Special Methods of Extension Types
 ===================================

-This page describes the special methods currently supported by Pyrex extension types.
+This page describes the special methods currently supported by Cython extension types.
 A complete list of all the special methods appears in the table at the bottom.
 Some of these methods behave differently from their Python counterparts or have no direct Python counterparts, and require special